seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 *Exeunt*

 ### SCENE III.
-A room in Cymbeline’s palace.
+A room in Cymbeline's palace.

 *Enter IMOGEN and PISANIA*

 **IMOGEN**
-I would thou grew’st unto the shores o’ the haven,
+I would thou grew'st unto the shores o' the haven,
-And question’dst every sail.
+And question'dst every sail.
 What was the last
 That he spake to thee?

 **PISANIA**